gokuthug1/gplr/README.md

 00:00:05.000 --> 00:00:10.000
 thumbs.jpg#xywh=160,0,160,90
 ```
-*Note: `xywh` stands for x, y, width, height on the sprite sheet.*
+*Note: `xywh` stands for x, y, width, height on the sprite sheet image.*

 ### Audio Booster & CORS
-For the Audio Booster and Ambient Mode to work, your video server must support CORS, and you must add `crossorigin="anonymous"` to the `<video>` tag.
+For the **Audio Booster** and **Ambient Mode** to work, your video server must support CORS, and you must add `crossorigin="anonymous"` to the `<video>` tag.
+If this is missing, the canvas and audio context will be blocked by the browser for security reasons.

 ---